 Received 25 September 2020; accepted for publication 23 July 2021 month of Ramadan is the ninth month of the Islamic hegira calendar.
-Meanwhile, the lunar year comprises 354 days, Ramadan initiates 11 or sporadically 12 days before each solar year and is positioned in all of the seasons.
-This religious fasting has a diverse physiological impact on the body health (1, 2).
+Meanwhile, the lunar year comprises 354 days, Ramadan initiates 11 or sporadically 12 days

 Introduction

 The Ramadan fast is a religious obligation which is practiced by numerous healthy Muslims.
 The holy